izderadicka/audioserve/README.md

 You can also run behind reverse proxy like nginx or ha-proxy and perminate SSL there (in that case you can compile audioserve without TLS support see below)

 Performance
 -----------

 Audioserve is inteded to serve personal audio collections of moderate sizes.
 For sake of simplicity it does not provide any large scale perfomance optimalizations.
 It's fine to serve couple of users from collection of couple of thousands audiobooks, if they are reasonably organized.
 That's it, if you're looking for solution for thousands or millions of users, look elsewere.
 To compensate for this audioserve is very lightweight and by itself takes minimum of system resources.

 Browsing of collections is limited by speed of the file system.
 As directory listing needs to read audio files metadata (duration and bitrate), folders with too many files (> 200) will be slow.
 Search is done by walking through collection, it can be slow - especially the first search (subsequent searches are much, much faster, as directory structure from previous search is cached by OS for some time).
+Recent versions provides possibility for seach cache, to speed up search significantly - see below.

 But true limiting factor is transcoding - as it's quite CPU intensive.
 Normally you should run only a handful of transcodings in parallel, not much then 2x - 4x more then there is the number of cores in the machine.

+### Search Cache

+For fast searches enable search cache with `--search-cache`, it will load directory structure of collections into memory, so searches will be blazingly fast (for price of more occupied memory).
+Search cache monitors directories and update itself upon changes (make take a while).
+Also after start of audioserve it takes some time before cache is filled (especially when large collections are used), so search might not work initially.

 Transcoding
 -----------